tableau/hyper-api-samples/Community-Supported/list-hyper-contents/README.md

 ![Community Supported](https://img.shields.io/badge/Support%20Level-Community%20Supported-53bd92.svg)

-This little utility script lists the schemas, tables and columns inside a Hyper file, thereby providing you a simple first peak into a Hyper file before actually opening it, e.g., with Tableau.
+This little utility script lists the schemas, tables and columns inside a Hyper file, thereby providing you a first quick peak into a Hyper file before actually opening it, e.g., with Tableau.

 This sample can serve as a starting point for anyone who wants to, e.g., programmatically enumerate all data contained inside a `.hyper` file.

-But already on its own, it can be a pretty useful command line utility if you just need to knwo the table names/column names to write your own SQL queries.
+But already on its own, it can be a pretty useful command line utility if you just need to know the table names/column names to write your own SQL queries.

 # Get started